 “Say: ‘My slaves, those who have transgressed against themselves, do not despair of the mercy of Allah.
 Truly Allah forgives all sins: He is truly the Most Forgiving, the Most Merciful.’”
 (39:53)

 The Messenger of Allah ﷺ said: “Allah, Exalted is He, said: ‘Son of Ādam, as long as you call upon me and hope in Me, I will forgive you irrespective of what you do, and I do not care.
 Son of Ādam, even if your sins were to reach to the clouds of the sky, then you seek forgiveness from Me, I will forgive you.
 Son of Ādam, even if you were to come to Me with nearly an earth full of sins, and then you meet me, not having associated anything with me, then I will surely bring you as much as the earth in forgiveness.’”
 (Tirmidhī)

 From this ḥādīth, Ibn Rajab (raḥimahullāh) outlined three means of attaining forgiveness:

-- Calling upon Allah with hope, knowing that only He forgives.
+1. Calling upon Allah (ʿazza wa jall) with hope, knowing that only He forgives.

-- Asking Him for forgiveness, despite the magnitude of one’s sins.
+2. Asking Allah (ʿazza wa jall) for forgiveness, despite the magnitude of one’s sins.

-- Actualising tawhid (the oneness of Allah).
+3. Actualising tawhid (the oneness of Allah (ʿazza wa jall)).
 This is the greatest means of forgiveness.
 If even a speck of tawhīd was placed on a mountain of sins, it would turn them into good deeds.